 Pam Denny wrote an interesting blog post in the Asset Management blog about the Tivoli process automation engine 7.x reporting tools.
 Her post compares BIRT and Cognos for two of their reporting components, which are Operational and Ad Hoc Reporting.
 For more information, see her post.

 alucches 2700012QJC Marcações: v7 ros data collection hoc bilog report qbr ad configure ld 5.579 Visualizações

 Over on the Asset Management blog, Pam Denny wrote a helpful post about how to include long descriptions in ad hoc reports.
-Click on over and read more if you would like to learn how to do this in your environment.

 When disasters like the massive earthquake earlier this year

 in Japan, or the deadly earthquake

 in 2010, people and organizations from all over the world work together to help

 I am very lucky to have the opportunity to help locally by rebuilding houses for people in need thru Habitat thru Humanity.
 Recently, I worked with an amazing team of individuals, including Power Company Employees, a school teacher, housewife, retired architect, and high school teenagers, in rebuilding a property that will soon house 10 families.
 Although our knowledge of sister joists and smart squares was minimal, with some explanations we were all quickly on the path of using our universal knowledge of crowbars, hammers and nails.